 - 1. Deposits and Investments - b.
+Investments

-Investments (Continued)
+Fair Value Measurement (Continued)

 MAGIC is a local government investment pool which is quoted at a net asset value (NAV).
 The County invests in this pool for the purpose of the joint investment of the County's money with those of other counties to enhance the investment earnings accruing to each member.
-The MAGIC fund currently consists of the MAGIC Portfolio and the MAGIC Term Series.
+The MAGIC Fund currently consists of the MAGIC Portfolio and the MAGIC Term Series.

 MAGIC Portfolio is valued using amortized cost.
 Shares of the MAGIC Portfolio are available to be redeemed upon proper notice without restrictions under normal operating conditions.
 There are no limits to the number of redemptions that can be made as long as the County has a sufficient number of shares to meet their redemption request.
-The Fund's Board of Trustees can suspend the right of withdrawal or postpone the date of payment if the Trustees determine that there is an emergency that makes the sale of a Portfolio's securities or determination of its net asset value not reasonably practical.
+The Fund's Board of Trustees can suspend the right of withdrawal or postpone the date of payment if the Trustees determine that there is an emergency that makes the sale of a Portfolio's securities or determination of its NAV not reasonably practical.
+At December 31, 2018, the County had \$20,475,267 invested in MAGIC Portfolio.

 Shares of MAGIC Term Series are purchased to mature upon pre-determined maturity dates selected by the County at the time of purchase.
-Should the County need to redeem shares in a MAGIC Term Series prematurely they must provide notice at least 7 days prior to premature redemption date.
-The value of a premature redemption is equal to the original price for such share, plus dividends thereon, at the projected yield less such share's allocation of any losses incurred by the series, less a premature redemption penalty, if any.
+Should the County need to redeem shares in a MAGIC Term Series prematurely, they must provide notice at least seven days prior to the premature redemption date.
+The value of a premature redemption is equal to the original price for such share, plus dividends thereon, at the projected yield, less such share's allocation of any losses incurred by the series, less a premature redemption penalty, if any.
+At December 31, 2018, the County had \$2,000,000 invested in MAGIC Term.

 The County also invests in money market funds for the benefit of liquid investments that can be readily re-invested or made available for use.
-Money market funds held by the County seek a constant net asset value (NAV) of \$1.00 per share.
-The money market fund reserves the right to require one or more days prior notice before permitting withdrawals.
+Money market funds held by the County seek a constant NAV of \$1.00 per share.
+The money market fund reserves the right to require one or more days' prior notice before permitting withdrawals.